devFarshadFahimi/QuerySuite/README.md

 ## Example Project

-An example project is included in the repository to demonstrate how to use Paginizer.
-The example project includes a basic setup with an ASP.NET Core Web API and Entity Framework Core.
+An example project is included in the repository to demonstrate how to use QuerySuite.
+The example includes a basic setup with an ASP.NET Core Web API and Entity Framework Core.

 ### Example Project Structure

 ```
-Paginizer
+QuerySuite
 │
 ├── src
-│   ├── Paginizer
+│   ├── QuerySuite
 │   │   ├── IQueryableExtensions.cs
 │   │   ├── IAsyncQueryProvider.cs
 │   │   └── EfCoreAsyncQueryProvider.cs
-│   └── Paginizer.Sample
+│   └── QuerySuite.Sample
 │       ├── Controllers
 │       │   └── UsersController.cs
 │       ├── Data